AP Environmental Science Score Calculator 2026

 The APES exam is weighted as follows:

-- Section II: Free-Response (3 questions) — accounts for 40% of the composite (52 scaled points).
-The three FRQs include one design-an-investigation question, one analyse-an-environmental-problem question, and one propose-a-solution question.
-Each is worth 10 raw points.
+• Section II: Free-Response (3 questions) — accounts for 40% of the composite (52 scaled points).
+The three FRQs include one design-an-investigation question, one analyze-an-environmental-problem-and-propose-a-solution question, and one analyze-an-environmental-problem-and-propose-a-solution question that includes calculations.

 The Scaling Formula